Iceland is one of those places that you dream of visiting; it’s a bucket-list country.

 That night we stayed in the Icelandair Hotel Fludir, which was conveniently near The Secret Lagoon.
 We’d definitely recommend going for a dip here, it’s a natural hot spring and one of the oldest swimming pools in Iceland, so it’s well worth a visit.

-Part two of this Iceland blog series will be coming soon – it was too long for one blog post!
+Read part two: BLACK SAND BEACH, THE BLUE LAGOON & THE NORTHERN LIGHTS.
 If you’ve any questions regarding The Golden Circle in Iceland, please leave a comment and I’ll do my best to answer!